rspamd/rspamd/doc/markdown/configuration/statistic.md

 ## Introduction

-Statistics is used by rspamd to define the `class` of message: either spam or ham.
+Statistics is used by Rspamd to define the `class` of message: either spam or ham.
 The overall algorithm is based on Bayesian theorem that defines probabilities combination.
 In general, it defines the probability of that a message belongs to the specified class (namely, `spam` or `ham`) base on the following factors: